xiaxin1998/DHCN/README.md

 Codes for AAAI 2021 paper 'Self-Supervised Hypergraph Convolutional Networks for Session-based Recommendation'.

-The paper is available at Dropbox: https://www.dropbox.com/s/fvr8vefbocg2d7a/AAAI.pdf?dl=0
+The latest paper is available at Dropbox: https://www.dropbox.com/s/fvr8vefbocg2d7a/AAAI.pdf?dl=0 and the paper in arXiv is not the latest version.

 Environments: Python3, Pytorch 1.6.0